 —Romans 7:4, NIV

-Notice he says, “bear fruit,” and that leads us to additional steps.
+bear fruit, and that leads us to additional steps.

 In Matthew 6, Jesus tells us three duties of a Christian: good deeds, prayer, and fasting.
 I’ve just quoted the beginnings of the three sections of this passage, because I want to make a point—but you should read the full text on your own: